 8. Iskcon Temple:

 This Krishna temple will take your devotional sentiments to a new height.
-The marvelous structure, mesmerizing statue and spell bound atmosphere all creates a magical spell that fascinates the devotees.
+The marvellous structure, mesmerizing statue and spellbound atmosphere all create a magical spell that fascinates the devotees.
 Don’t forget to attend Gita Saar, a Vedic light and sound show.
 Here you will experience immense energy and calmness that you will hardly find any other place.

 Closest metro station- Nehru Place (Violet Line)